Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Templating Jinja Engine

 Templating is a powerful concept in Airflow to pass dynamic information into task instances at runtime.
-For example, say you want to print the day of the week every time you run a task:
+For example, say you want to print the day every time you run a task:

 BashOperator(
-    task_id="print_day_of_week",
+    task_id="print_day",
     bash_command="echo Today is {{ ds }}",
 )